PapaLeoneIV/Fides_WorkShop/README.md

 - [X] Create a backend using a microservice architecture with Node and ExpressJS
 - [X] Frontend developed with NextJS as a simple interface for the backend
+- [X] Organized work and directory around Layered Architecture
+- [X] Use of various Design Patterns (Repository Patterns, State Pattern, Saga Pattern, ...)
 - [X] Async communication between microservices through RabbitMQ
 - [X] Sync communication between Client-Server with HTTP Req/Res
 - [X] Auth/Registration with JWT Token
 - [X] Developed Distributed Database System
 - [X] Developed SAGA PATTERN to handle cancellation of orders
+- [X] Have the environment Dockerized
 - [ ] Set up an ELK stack to monitor the services
-- [X] Have the environment running on a docker-compose file

 ## Contributors
 - [Riccardo Leone](https://github.com/PapaLeoneIV)